Frequently Asked Questions (FAQs)

 Online courses at MSU have specific start and end dates, just like face-to-face courses.
 This type of schedule allows students to learn together as a group and benefit from intellectual exchange with their peers, much like students in a face-to-face environment.

 Courses run on a semester basis in the fall, spring, and summer.
 To view specific dates, visit the Academic Calendar.

 Expect to spend as much time on an online course as you would in a similar face-to-face course.
 You should budget approximately 3-4 hours per credit hour each week, or even more time if you are not comfortable working with computers.

 Course and Degree Offerings

-To see all online courses offered through Montana State University, please visit the Online Degrees and Certificates page.
+To see all online degree and certificate programs offered through Montana State University, please visit the Online Degrees and Certificates page.

-If you wish to take online courses, but do not plan on earning a degree, apply to become a non-degree student.
+If you want to take an online course at Montana State University but do not plan on earning a degree, you must first apply to become a non-degree student.
 If you have not received your Bachelor's degree, apply as an undergraduate student.
 If you have received your Bachelor's degree, apply as an online graduate student.